openhelpdevops/aws-infra-terraform/Day4-VPC-Bastion-Jenkins-SonarQube-Private-EKS-Two-State-Buckets-Beginner-IAM-Order.md

 ### Beginner-friendly order used in this file

-The blocks below are arranged in the same order as the IAM story:
+The blocks below are arranged in the same order as the IAM story, you may refer the below image to understand it better.

 ```text
 1. Find the AWS account and partition